xyhoxx/valo_rank/README.md

-# valo_rank
-A Python API for retrieving Valorant player rank and Ranked Rating (RR) data, designed for integration with Twitch bots to provide real-time rank tracking and display.
+# Valorant Rank Tracker API

+Valorant Rank Tracker API is designed to help players and developers easily access and track the rank and Ranked Rating (RR) of Valorant players.
+This API provides real-time data on player ranks and RR, enabling users to monitor their progress and performance in the game.
+By integrating this API, developers can create applications and tools that offer detailed insights into a player's rank and RR, facilitating a better understanding of their competitive standing in Valorant.
+The API uses Riot Games' official endpoints to ensure accurate and up-to-date information.

+Additionally, this API is intended for use with Twitch bots, providing streamers and their communities with seamless access to player rank and RR information during live streams.
+Although similar APIs have been developed before, they often face frequent issues and reliability concerns.
+To address these challenges, we are developing our own solution to ensure a more robust and dependable service for our users.